mknx/smarthome/plugins/knx/README.md

 ### knx_dpt
 This attribute is mandatory.
 If you don't provide one the item will be ignored.
 The DPT has to match the type of the item!

-Right know the following datapoint types are supported:
+The following datapoint types are supported:

 | DPT | Data | Type | Values |
 |--------|------|------------|--------|